ric2b/Vivaldi-browser/chromium/docs/website/site/Home/chromium-security/index.md

             association that is an ethical conflict of interest (e.g. keeping vulnerabilities or exploits private, or sharing with parties other than the vendor).
+*   \[required\]: A need to access information about unfixed Chromium security bugs in order to build defenses which will benefit multiple products that embed Chromium.

+The final criterion above can be demonstrated by a strong organizational track record of benefiting Chromium security, such that it would be clearly obstructive for an individual to lack access.
+For example, if an organization were comprehensively responsible for all Chromium fuzzing, or all of Chromium supply chain security, it would be obviously necessary for some individuals to have access to all security bug information.

 To apply for membership, please email [security@chromium.org](mailto:security@chromium.org).